 Brain tumour grades

-Your brain tumour will be given a grade.
-For tumours that start in the brain the grade is a number from 1 to 4.
+Your brain tumour will be given a grade, depending on how the tumour cells look under a microscope.
+The grade is a number from 1 to 4.
 The number tells how quickly the tumour might grow.
 A higher number means a faster-growing tumour.

 Sometimes a low-grade tumour can become a higher-grade tumour.
 How a tumour behaves will also depend on the type of tumour you have.